-In relation to tankered human waste, transporters who collect and discharge waste at the wastewater treatment plant are responsible for the payment.
-A waste transporter who tankers liquid trade waste to
+In relation to tankered human waste, transporters who collect and discharge waste at the STW are responsible for the payment.
+A waste transporter who tankers liquid trade waste to the STW may pay only the liquid trade waste fees and charges as non-residential sewerage fees are not applicable.